Automattic/jetpack/readme.txt

 * Contact Form: Fixed scrolling/height for very large contact forms.
 * Related Posts: Made it not try to fetch related posts for an unpublished post.
 * Shortcodes: Fixed the Facebook shortcode in wp-admin.
+* Widget Visibility: Widget Visibility: Fixed styling for MS Edge.
-* Widgets: Removed .widget class from styles since .widget is not used in every theme.
+* Widgets: Removed .widget class from Cookies and Consent widget styles since .widget is not used in every theme.